vsariola/battletricks/README.md

   poke4(i,x/30+(x*2-y%2)%4/4)
  end
 end
-s=math.sin
 ```

 Palettes
 ========

+The following palettes assume that `j` goes from 0 to 47.
+Usually
-Usually there's no need to make another loop for a palette; just do `j=i%48`.
+there's no need to make a new loop for this: just reuse another loop
+with `j=i%48`.

 | Expression                  | Length  | Result                                     | Notes                                           |
 | --------------------------- | ------- | ------------------------------------------ | ----------------------------------------------- |